-Mamabolo’s attorneys serve letter of demand to ANC leagues
+Mamabolo takes aim at ANC leagues in Limpopo

 “To date, our client has not been subjected to such a process.”

-Both the Limpopo youth league and the veterans league issued separate statements recently demanding that Mamabolo be held accountable for his “un-African” and “unethical” remarks, in which he celebrated the passing of a fellow ANC member.
+The Limpopo youth league and the veterans league issued separate statements recently demanding that Mamabolo be held accountable for his “un-African” and “unethical” remarks, in which he celebrated the passing of a fellow ANC member.

 Mamabolo refused to apologise on Tuesday for his most recent tirade, in which he used derogatory language against specific organisation members.